Link Following

 Impact and Exploitation

-As seen in the example, the vulnerable application opens the file /uploads/user_file.txt without checking whether it’s a symbolic link.
+As demonstrated, the vulnerable application opens /uploads/user_file.txt without checking whether it’s a symbolic link.
 Since /uploads/user_file.txt is a symlink to /etc/passwd, the application reads and prints the contents of /etc/passwd, exposing sensitive system information.
-This results in information leakage, where data that should be protected is inadvertently exposed.
+This results in information disclosure and can potentially lead to privilege escalation or further attacks.

 Mitigation Strategy

-To mitigate this vulnerability, it is essential to verify the target of symbolic links before following them.
-In Python, this can be done using the os.path.islink() function to detect symbolic links before accessing them.
+To mitigate this vulnerability, always verify the target of symbolic links before accessing them.
+In Python, this can be done using os.path.islink() to detect symbolic links and reject or handle them securely.

 Here’s a secure version of the code: